Intrinsic Nernst Effect from Berry Curvature in Superconductors

 \textit{Experimental setup and estimation--- } First, we propose an experimental setup to measure the predicted Nernst effect that avoids suppression due to screening.
 When the sample is in a bar geometry, the transverse current can cause charge accumulation and motion on the edges, which are expected to be screened by backflows in superconductors, leading to vanishing Nernst effect.
 To circumvent this screening effect, we propose to measure the Nernst conductance $\alpha_H$ in a ring geometry fabricated by a quasi-2D strongly type-II superconductor [see Fig.~\ref{fig1}(a)].
 In this setup, the transverse charge current activated by an applied temperature gradient in the radial direction will flow along the ring, generating a magnetic flux $\Phi_{\rm th}$ threading through the ring center.
 Note that the flux $\Phi_{\rm th}$ is \textit{non-quantized} even in the case of chiral topological superconductors with a finite Chern number.
 This is because in contrast to the thermal conductivity, which is well-known to be quantized in chiral superconductors owing to the Majorana edge modes responsible for heat transport \cite{read_2000_paired}, Nernst conductance $\alpha_H$ is originated from thermally activated non-Majorana quasiparticles near the superconducting gap, manifested by the distribution factor $dg/dT$ in Eq.~(\ref{eq:alpha_H}).
 Nernst effect is thus a consequence of the band geometry rather than the band topology characterized by the Chern numbers.

-In the setup in Fig.~\ref{fig1}(a), a spontaneous appearance of flux $\Phi=\Phi_{\rm th}$ in the absence of an external magnetic field can serve as an experimental signature for a chiral $p$-wave superconductor.
-For a spin-orbit coupled superconductor with an $s$-wave order parameter, in contrast, we predict that applying an out-of-plane magnetic field can activate the Nernst effect, which will lead to a larger-than-expected flux threading through the ring center $\Phi=n\Phi_0+\Phi_{\rm th}$, which consists of $n$ flux quanta $\Phi_0$ in additional to the Nernst-induced contribution.
+Using the setup in Fig.~\ref{fig1}(a), a chiral $p$-wave TSC candidate can be experimentally identified by a spontaneous appearance of flux $\Phi=\Phi_{\rm th}$ in the absence of an external magnetic field.
+In contrast, for a ring fabricated by a spin-orbit coupled $s$-wave superconductor, such a Nernst-induced flux $\Phi_{\rm th}$ can only be triggered by an out-of-plane magnetic field.
+Specifically, we expect a larger-than-expected flux at the ring center $\Phi=n\Phi_0+\Phi_{\rm th}$, consisting of field-induced $n$ flux quanta $\Phi_0$ in additional to the Nernst contribution.

-To test our prediction, the ring setup in Fig. 1a can be fabricated using quasi-2D superconductors of interest, where the radii is smaller than the penetration depth.
-Away from this ideal limit for testing our prediction, such as cases of thicker samples exhibiting stronger magnetic field screening, require more careful treatment.
-In such systems, the penetration depth and its temperature dependence can substantially influence the thermally induced magnetic flux, as observed in the quasiparticle Seebeck effect in a bimetallic ring geometry \cite{shelly_2016_resolving}.
-A microscopic theory that integrates the screening effect into the semiclassical framework has yet to be developed.
+To experimentally test our prediction, the ring in Fig.~\ref{fig1}(a) can be fabricated using quasi-2D superconductors of interest, where the radius is smaller than the penetration depth.
+In this regime, vortex contributions to the Nernst effect are naturally suppressed.
+Away from this ideal limit, cases such as thicker samples exhibiting stronger magnetic-field screening require more careful treatment since the penetration depth and its temperature dependence can influence the thermally induced magnetic flux, as observed in the quasiparticle Seebeck effect in a bimetallic ring geometry \cite{shelly_2016_resolving}.
+A microscopic theory that integrates the screening effect into the semiclassical framework is an interesting future work.

+The competition between intrinsic and extrinsic contributions to the superconducting Nernst effect remains an important open question.
+A systematic theory of extrinsic mechanisms, analogous to side-jump and skew-scattering contributions in anomalous Hall transport, has not yet been fully developed.
+Moreover, unlike electrical transport, thermal transport coefficients depend not only on the relaxation time but also explicitly on temperature through the quasiparticle distribution and excitation spectrum, making a simple scaling-based separation of different contributions unreliable.